bastshoes/hass_config/README.md

-# hass_config
+# Hassbian configuration
-This document is step-by-step configuration guide for HASS and various components
+This document is step-by-step configuration guide for Hassbian preparation and configuration to make external access to HASS through Dataplicity, use MySQL for Reorder and bridge with CloudMQTT

 1. MySQL install